Testing Components in Angular 2 with Jasmine

 Here, we create a list of questions, initialize the component, and set first

-value — not second
+‘s value β not second

 's.
 We then call our submit

-it's created our stringified JSON.
+method and verify that it’s created our stringified JSON.

 The application code to match this would be as follows: